go-restream/supertts/README.md

 - **GPU Support**: GPU mode is not supported yet
 - **Known Issues**: On some platforms (especially macOS), there might be a mutex cleanup warning during exit.
 This is a known ONNX Runtime issue and doesn't affect functionality.
 The implementation uses `libc::_exit()` and `mem::forget()` to bypass this issue.

+## Official Project

+This implementation is based on the official supertonic project: https://github.com/supertone-inc/supertonic